 Also, because M&E is evolving and there are many tools and techniques involved, learning is progressive.
 As you use new methodologies and write different reports, your understanding will be on the rise.

 5. Data is everything

 Data might not be the new oil, as some people claimed, but data is an artefact you can’t stop mining and a resource you can’t stop using.
-M&E is mainly about data – both quantitative and qualitative.
+M&E is data – both quantitative and qualitative.
 Development and social works depend on data to derive impact from their activities.
 The purpose of M&E is to determine whether interventions, whether finished or ongoing are impactful and achieving desired results.
 Lessons learned are helpful in designing projects and programs.

 So, if you are interested in M&E, you must be interested in data and understand how to mine, use and analyse them.
 You can learn the process through practice and continuous reading.
 Your ability to do this effectively will help you grow exponentially.

 M&E is a profession that gives you a taste of other professions within or outside development and social work.
-That is why evaluators are the geeks within the organisation.
+That is why evaluators are the geeks within the organization.
 Now that you are aware, go ahead and fly.

 Abdulhakeem Abdulkareem is a project coordinator and evaluator at Consultancy Supports Services (CS2) Limited.
-He is passionate about social development, insecurity and humanitarianism and climate change.
+He is passionate about social development, insecurity and humanitarianism, and climate change.
 Connect with or send him a mail at him on Twitter and LinkedIn [email protected]